A topic from the subject of Quantification in Chemistry.

 Introduction

-Quantitative analysis is a branch of chemistry that deals with the determination of the concentration of a substance in a sample.
-There are different methods that can be used to quantify polymers, each with its advantages and limitations.
+Quantitative analysis is a branch of chemistry that deals with the determination of the concentration or amount of a substance in a sample.
+Polymers present unique challenges due to their high molecular weight and complex structures.
+Various methods are employed to quantify polymers, each with specific advantages and limitations.
 This guide will provide a detailed explanation of the basic principles, techniques, and applications of quantitative analysis in polymer chemistry.

 Basic Concepts

-• Titration: Titration is a technique used to determine the concentration of a substance by adding a known volume of a solution of known concentration to a sample.
+• Titration: Titration is a volumetric technique used to determine the concentration of a substance by reacting it with a solution of known concentration (the titrant) until the reaction is complete.
+This is less common for direct polymer quantification but can be used for determining the concentration of functional groups within a polymer.

 Equipment and Techniques